rohwedernt/nrdc-v5/README.md

 ## 🧹 Features

-Sure, it's got the résumé stuff, but it's also got *actual tools* you can use — and some fun stuff just because.
+Sure, it's got the resume stuff, but it's also got *actual tools* you can use — and some fun stuff just because.
 Here’s what’s inside:

 - 🥦 **Nutrition Tracker**: Science-backed weekly food tracking to help you nourish your body, not restrict it.
 No calorie counting.
 No food shaming.
 Just real nutrients, good habits, and the occasional dark chocolate.
 - 💪 **Calisthenics Tracker**: Inspired by the "10,000 push-ups a year" challenge.
 Add any exercise, set your rep goal for the year, and track your streaks, daily averages, and heroic effort to not skip leg day.